 - To provide proactive and efficient business and administrative support to enhance the business success of its tenants; - To create a centre that will become the hub and reference point for small business in the Joondalup/Wanneroo area; - To act as a tool and catalyst in the information and development of new businesses and business concepts; - To operate a self-sustaining business incubator within 18 months of establishment; - To continuously improve the type and quality of services offered; - To create strong links with the varied business sectors of the area; - To extend the incubator tenants categories to that of light manufacturing within 18 months of operations.

-It should be noted that the Committee of Management has recently reviewed these objectives and a revised Business Plan will soon be adopted.
+It should be noted that the Committee of Management has recently reviewed these objectives and a revised Business Plan will soon be adopted to facilitate the new directions the Incubator is pursuing.